geniusdibya/mail-tricks/JavascriptMail/README.md

 }
 ```

-### Some Tips:
+### Note

-The strange thing that you'll notice that there wont be any exceptions (only success) after clicking the send button.
-Thats because your codes smtp connection to gmail is with smtpjs.com, once you click the button then the js code simply sends the content and configurations to smtpjs.com and the actual call to gmail will never be visible to the front end, only a 200 OK status is sent by smtpjs.com.
+The strange thing that you'll notice that there won't be any exceptions (you will mostly get success) after clicking the send button.
+That's because your code js code simply sends the content and configurations to smtpjs.com and the actual call to Gmail will never be visible to the front end, only a 200 OK status is sent by smtpjs.com.
+Connection to Gmail actually happens on the smtpjs end.
 You would never know whether the mail got sent or no.

-So always make sure if you are using any other applications to send mails through gmail smtp, turn 2 factor authentication OFF and turn Allow less secure apps setting ON
+So always make sure if you are using any other applications to send mails through Gmail SMTP, turn 2 factor authentication OFF and turn Allow less secure apps setting ON.

-## Conclusion

-Thats how we acomplished the job of sending mail using Javascript on frontend.
-Below is the complete code:
+Below is the complete working code for your reference:

 ```html
 <!DOCTYPE html>
 <html>